 One of the problems is the fact that some of the community stakeholders may be unable and/or unwilling to become a UA, which means that they will not contribute to the community decision making process while exercising the proposed community powers.

 Also creating the UA may expose the SO/AC to legal issues as they may be sued within the California jurisdiction, which may harm the community members.
+We should find a way to provide immunity from prosecution

 Any other form of legal entity to represent the SOs and ACs wouldn’t be acceptable if it leads to suing those entities in courts.

 All the accountability mechanisms should avoid leading to courts as much as possible.
 In fact, we do not accept that ICANN affairs be managed by courts in whatever jurisdiction.
 ICANN is an example of a thriving multi-stakeholder community and we should endeavor to protect that as much as possible

-The final aim of the CCWG work is to enhance the Accountability to the community.
-The membership model would enhance the accountability of the board to the ICANN members, but how do we ensure that the ICANN members will be accountable to the community????
-With the membership model, we do not solve it but instead move the accountability issue from the board to the members
+The final aim of the CCWG work is to enhance the Accountability to the community in a transparent manner.
+The membership model would enhance the accountability of the board to the ICANN members.
+With the membership model, we do not solve the accountability problem but instead shift the issue from the board to the members.

+Therefore we recommend that checks and balances should be put in place at the membership level to ensure that the members are accountable to the community.

 The community group that will act on behalf of the respective community stakeholders to exercise the powers mentioned in the report should be as inclusive as possible.
 We prefer equal footing for all SOs and ACs, but can live with the composition proposed in the report.

 Finally, we reiterate our support to the CWG-Stewardship and the CCWG-Accountability groups and appreciate the progress made so far.
-However, we think that their proposals need further work to find the right multi-stakeholder solution for the stewardship transition and the best ways to empower the community using the right means and avoiding the risk of ICANN being weakened or lose its independence, its inclusiveness and its multi-stakeholder nature.
+However, we think that their proposals need further work to find the right balance in the multi-stakeholder solution for the stewardship transition and the best ways to empower the community using the right means and avoiding the risk of ICANN being weakened or lose its independence, its inclusiveness and its multi-stakeholder nature.